manhas1234/Cyclistic_bike_case_study/README.md

 # 4. Analysis phase

-# AVerage of ride duration by bike type of casual and member
+ Average of ride duration by bike type of casual and member
 ```{r}
  sqldf("select bike_type,  avg(ride_length) as Average_length ,member_casual from divvy2
                group by bike_type,member_casual ")
 ```
-# Total ride length duration by bike type of member and casual
+ Total ride length duration by bike type of member and casual

 ```{r}
 sqldf("select bike_type,  sum(ride_length) as Total_length ,member_casual from divvy2